achmaddoli/A-Network-Quality-of-Service-Monitor-System-on-IP-Networks/README.md

 * Utilize a seamless data pipeline via the MQTT protocol for high-integrity transmission.
 * Monitor network health remotely through an interactive, intuitive dashboard

-This is more than a simple speed test — it is a foundation for network performance optimization.
+This is more than a simple speed test — it is **a real-time network intelligence system for performance optimization.**

 ---